 In restaurants here in the US, most people’s experience eating Japanese hot pots are at a Shabu-Shabu restaurant.
 You might consider shabu-shabu one of the more refined versions of nabe, where the flavors are often delicate and subtle.
 The finest cuts are of meat and highest graded seafoods are served, with most everything sliced paper thin and raw.
 Then you will quickly poach the meats in a delicate broth.

-medley of ingredients for sukiyaki
+medley of ingredients for this Beef sukiyaki recipe

 Nabe is quintessential Japanese home cooking.
 And home cooking, no matter the culture, is always some of the best cooking.
 Comforting, delicious, simple and satisfying.
 They are the type of dishes which comes from the heart and soul of the Japanese.
 Shabu-shabu is one form of nabe, but there is so much more to Japanese hot pots than shabu-shabu.